 Below is the Interface and Zone configuration on ASA Firewall –

-Below command wil verify whether the configuration has been implemented on Interface “E0” of Firewall –
+Below command, will verify whether the configuration has been implemented on Interface “E0” of Firewall –

 ASA# sh run interface e0

-In same way we can verify for E1 to E3 Interfaces.
+In the same way, we can verify for E1 to E3 Interfaces.